 Visual Merchandiser: This is a feature whereby the merchant will be able to specify the order in which a product needs to be displayed on a product list page.

-Shared Database(Scalability): This is a concept by which different entities can be part of a separate database thus reducing the load on individual tables.
+Shared Database(Scalability): This is a concept by which different entities can be part of a separate database, thus reducing the load on individual tables.
 For instance, the products could be on a separate database as opposed to orders

-Customer Segmentation: This is a concept that is sometimes misunderstood for the customer groups available on open source.
+Customer Segmentation: This is a concept that is sometimes misunderstood by the customer groups available on open source.
 This feature helps with dynamically forming segments of customers in real-time on multiple attributes.
 For example, you may pull all female customers who are in the age range of 18 and 40 and then target specific promotions or mailers

 Rewards: There are a bunch of features available here as well on the Adobe Commerce Cloud platform.